Skip to content

 How long does the scan take?

-In our testing on a 256 GB iPhone 13 with about 180 GB of data, the iPhone-direct deep scan finished within a reasonable window.
-An iCloud backup download of 78 GB on a 200 Mbps line took only a few minutes before parsing started.
+On a heavily loaded iPhone, the iPhone-direct deep scan can take a while to finish.
+A large iCloud backup download on a fast line usually takes only a few minutes before parsing starts.
 Smaller devices or partial-category scans finish much faster.

 Is it legal to use UltData on someone else’s iPhone?